SoftUni-Internal/interactive-content/EN/01-HTML-Structure/01-Semantic-HTML.md

 [stream language="RO" videoId="445187602" /]
 [/video-vimeo]

-Тhe HTML `<aside>` tag defines some content aside from the content it is placed in.
+Тhe HTML `<aside>` tag defines content aside from the content it is placed in.

 Asides are frequently presented as sidebars or call-out boxes.